electricimp/QL720NW/README.markdown

 ```

 ### setFontSize(*size*)
 The *setFontSize* method sets the font size using the *size* parameter.
-See the table below for supported font sizes.
+See the table below for supported font size class constants.

 | Size Constant |
 | ------------ |